jasonge27/picasso/README.md

 ![The pathwise coordinate optimization framework](https://raw.githubusercontent.com/jasonge27/picasso/master/tutorials/images/picasso_flow.png)

 ## Background

-## Objectives
+There exists several R pakcages (such as ncvreg and glmnet) which implement state-of-the-art heuristic optimization algorithms for sparse learning.
+However they either lack support for nonconvex penalties or becomes very unstable when there are multi-colinear features.
+PICASSO combines pathwise coordinate optimization and multi-stage convex relaxation for nonconvex optimization and finds a 'good' local minimal which has provable statistical property.

-## Penalties
+## Objectives and Penalties
+PICASSO supports four types of objective functions: linear regression, logistic regression, poission regression and scaled linear regression.
+Three types of penalties are supported: L1, MCP (minimax concave penalty) and SCAD (smoothly clipped absolute deviation) penalty.

 ## Power of Nonconvex Penalties

-L1 penalized regression (LASSO) is great for feature selection.
+L1 penalized regression (LASSO) is a useful tool for feature selection.
 However when you use LASSO in very noisy setting, especially when some columns in your data have strong colinearity, LASSO tends to give biased estimator due to the penalty term.
 As demonstrated in the example below, the lowest estimation error among all the lambdas computed is as high as **16.41%**.

 ```R
 > set.seed(2016)